rapid7/insightconnect-plugins/plugins/mimecast/help.md

 #### Find Groups

-Find groups that match a given query
+This action is used to find groups that match a given query

 ##### Input